rmanhaeve/live-traccar/README.md

   - `translationFile`: translation JSON (default: `translations/en.json`).
   - `traccarUrl`: base URL of your Traccar server.
   - `token`: API token for the account that can view the devices.
-  - Optional: `refreshSeconds`, `deviceIds` (array to whitelist specific devices), `showViewerLocation` (show a “You” dot using browser geolocation), `staleMinutes` (after this age, participant dots/legend turn gray), `startTime` (ISO string to ignore history before the event start), `debugStartTime`/`debugSpeedKph` (override the start datetime and speed for simulated riders in debug mode), `historyHours` (how many hours of history to fetch/retain for progress history; defaults to 24h; ETA averages still only use the last hour).
+  - Optional: `refreshSeconds`, `deviceIds` (array to whitelist specific devices), `showViewerLocation` (show a “You” dot using browser geolocation), `staleMinutes` (after this age, participant dots/legend turn gray), `startTime` (ISO string to ignore history before the event start and, if set in the future, show a countdown), `expectedAvgSpeedKph` (used by debug riders and as an ETA fallback when live data is insufficient), `debugStartTime` (override the start datetime for simulated riders in debug mode), `historyHours` (how many hours of history to fetch/retain for progress history; defaults to 24h; ETA averages still only use the last hour).
 Km marker spacing now follows built-in zoom-based defaults (sparser by default).
 ETAs use average speed over the last hour; if insufficient data, they fall back to available history/instant speed.
-Off-route threshold: >200 m from the track counts as off-route (ETAs will show “participant not on track”).
+  - `startTime` format: use an ISO 8601 datetime string with timezone for accuracy, e.g. `2024-09-15T08:30:00Z` (UTC) or `2024-09-15T08:30:00+02:00`.
+If you omit the timezone (e.g. `2024-09-15T08:30:00`), the browser assumes local time.

 Debug mode is controlled via URL query params: append `?debug=1` (or `debug=true/on/yes`) to enable fake riders; use `debug=0`/`false` to disable.
 - When debug mode is on, no calls are made to the real Traccar API.
-Fake riders are generated forward from `debugStartTime` at `debugSpeedKph`, with staggered start times to spread them along the route.
+Fake riders are generated forward from `debugStartTime` at `expectedAvgSpeedKph`, with staggered start times to spread them along the route.
 - Leaflet assets are vendored in `vendor/leaflet` (no CDN needed). `config.json` is git-ignored so you don’t accidentally commit secrets.

 ## Running locally